FastComments/fastcomments-docs/src/content/guides/installation-memberspace/items/memberspace-step-1.md

 Additionally, in the above example if you have a subscription plan called `VIP Plan` then we'll display a `VIP` badge next to the user's name.
 You can edit the example to add more plans.
 Reach out to support if you have questions.

-**They will also be able to comment by leaving their name and email, if they are not logged in.**

 ### Allow Anonymous Commenting

 If you'd like to also have **anonymous commenting**, set ALLOW_ANON to true like this: